CprimeLearningLabs/terraform-gcp-intro/labs/lab-3.3-Database/lab3.3-database.md

 ### Add a Data Source

 To provide security of data at rest in our infrastructure, we will be creating a database that is encrypted.
 For this, we will need an encryption key.
-Let's suppose that in our organization the management of keys is handled by a separate security group that has already created encryption keys in AWS KMS.
+Let's suppose that in our organization the management of keys is handled by a separate security group that has already created encryption keys in GCP KMS.

 In order to read a key from KMS, we will need to use a data source in Terraform.